Travel Insurance and Advice for Visitors to Russia

 When Should You Travel to Russia?

-The main tourist season in Russia is July and August due to warmer temperatures.
-This is also the time of “White Nights” in which the sun doesn’t fully set in some areas of the country.
+Due to warmer temperatures, the main tourist season in Russia is July and August.
+This is also the time of “White Nights,” in which the sun doesn’t fully set in some areas of the country.
 However, crowded cities can become uncomfortably hot during these months.
-Winter is the off-season which means better bargains, better service, and fewer crowds.
+Winter is the off-season, which means better bargains, better service, and fewer crowds.

 In March and April, as the snow melts, the roads become slushy and dangerous.
-In May and June, to welcome in the warmer weather, Moscow, and St. Petersburg both have festivals including the Ballet Award Festival, Chekov International Theater Festival, and the Sobinov Memorial Festival of Music.
-During November, March, and late August, airfare is generally cheaper than at other times of the year.
-This is because the weather is uncertain during those months.
+In May and June, Moscow and St. Petersburg have festivals to welcome warmer weather, including the Ballet Award Festival, Chekov International Theater Festival, and the Sobinov Memorial Festival of Music.
+Airfare is generally cheaper during November, March, and late August than at other times of the year because the weather is uncertain during those months.

 Weather Conditions

 Contrary to what you might believe, Russia is not just full of ice and snow.
 The climate is actually quite agreeable in spring, early summer, and fall.
-However, during the months of November to February, Russia does get quite cold, and winter can bring large amounts of snowfall.
+However, Russia gets quite cold from November to February, and winter can bring large amounts of snowfall.
 During the winter months, it is recommended that you bring a heavy winter coat, gloves, hat, scarf, and other winter gear to stay warm.
 Falling snow and enormous icicles can be deadly, so avoid walking directly under building overhangs.
-Slip-and-fall accidents are quite common due to icy conditions, so be sure to wear sturdy boots that have good traction.
+Slip-and-fall accidents are quite common due to icy conditions, so wear sturdy boots with good traction.
 Always plan ahead and check the weather report to avoid any weather-related injuries during your stay.

 Safety While Traveling Around Russia